therealsphinx/support.balsamiq.com/content/sales/lostlicense.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "I lost my License Information (key).
-Can you email it to me?"
+title: "I Lost My License Information (Key).
+Can You Email It to Me?"
 menu:
   menusales:
     parent: sales